-Questions can engage your team members into collective thinking and encourage them to participate actively.
+Questions can engage your team members in collective thinking and encourage them to participate actively.
 They will put forth the ideas they deem best for the shared interests of the company, and actively track whether their comments are on point or not.

 Now, this is the most essential part of the planning meeting agenda.
 It requires precise estimation and judgment.
-It involves two aspects:
+It involves two aspects,

 - The first aspect is to calculate the amount of time that you need to allocate for the topic.
-You need to take into account a lot of factors like how much time it will take for the introduction of the topic, for the question-answer session, for resolving conflicts and differences in opinions, coming up with solutions and then formulating an effective conclusion.
+You need to take into account a lot of factors like how much time it will take for the introduction of the topic, for the question-answer session, for resolving conflicts and differences in opinions, coming up with solutions, and then formulating an effective conclusion.

 Ultimately, you have to understand that you don’t set time-frames to limit your discussions but to allocate sufficient times to encourage healthy discussions.